Masterclass Template 2017 BETTINGODDS

 2. Data and Statistics: Information such as player form, head-to-head statistics, weather conditions, and more are used to make an informed decision on the odds.

-3. Profit Margin: Bookmakers will often include an overround or vig, a margin built into the odds to ensure they make a profit regardless of the outcome.
+3. Profit Margin: Bookmakers will often include an overround or vig, which is a margin built into the odds to ensure they make a profit regardless of the outcome.

 Fractional Odds